Jai2501/Tutorial2/Tutorial2.md

   - Common Flags:
     - `--follow`: Follow log output.
     - `--tail [number]`: Number of lines to show from the end of the logs.
-    - Example: `docker logs --tail 100 mynginx`
+    - Example: `docker logs --tail 100 my-app`
-    - Explanation: Displays the last 100 lines of the log for the mynginx container.
+    - Explanation: Displays the last 100 lines of the log for the my-app container.

 - `docker network create`